 How The Delta Medallion Accelerator Works

-There haven’t been any changes made on the current Delta Medallion status qualifications, however, all Delta SkyMiles members can earn up to 75% more status Miles to easily achieve Delta Medallion Status in 2022.
+There haven’t been any changes made to the current Delta Medallion status qualifications, however, all Delta SkyMiles members can earn up to 75% more status Miles to easily achieve Delta Medallion Status in 2022.
 It’s big news for Delta flyers and flyers in general because no other major U.S. carriers have launched a program like this to date.
 Plus, you don’t need to register for it.

 Here’s how the program works in a nutshell: